antonioribeiro/coollection/README.md

 ## PHP Agnostic

-This is an agnostic PHP package, which uses an extracted version of Laravel's Illuminate Collection, it's actually [tightenco/collect](https://github.com/tightenco/collect), modified to support object properties.
+This is an agnostic PHP package, which uses an extracted version of Laravel's Illuminate Collection, it's actually [tightenco/collect](https://github.com/tightenco/collect), modified to access collection items as properties.

 ## Documentation

 It's Laravel's Collection, at full power, you can check [its docs](https://laravel.com/docs/5.5/collections).
-The only difference is that you can access array keys as properties, like any other PHP object:
+The only difference is that you can access items (array keys) as properties, like any other PHP object:

 ``` php
 $collection->map($mapper)->reduce($reducer)->random()->address->street